Sunlis/ONI-nerf-electrolyzer/README.md

 ---

+- &check; in a heading indicates the rebalance has been implemented.
+- &bull; indicates it is in progress.
+- &cross; indicates that the balancing issues are opt-in via other recommended mods.

 # Analysis of Problematic Buildings

-A &check; in the heading indicates the rebalance has been implemented. &bull; indicates it is in progress.

 ## Automatic Dispenser